066516/e-Commerce-rest-api/README.md

 - **Install Dependencies**: Added a new section to explicitly outline how to install PHP dependencies using Composer.
 - **Project Overview**, **Features**, **Getting Started**, **Contributing**, **Authors**, **License**, **Acknowledgments**: These sections remain the same as before, providing comprehensive information about the project, its features, setup instructions, and other relevant details.

-This markdown code is ready to be copied and pasted into your `README.md` file.
-Adjust placeholders and details as necessary to match your specific project setup and configuration.